 “Brussels sprouts are cruciferous vegetables, which means they're loaded with cancer-fighting compounds,” says Younkin.
 “They are also high in vitamin K, which helps your blood clot.
 Shred them in a food processor and use as a base for your next salad or simply roast them on a baking sheet in the oven — add a little maple syrup for a sweet-savory punch.”

 Recipe box: Serve Maple-Balsamic Roasted Brussels Sprouts as a side dish, or toss with onions, cranberries and toasted pecans and serve over farro for a heartier main course.
-(We are starring this one for the Thanksgiving spread!)
+(We are bookmarking this one for our Thanksgiving spread!)